mayamathur/academic_website/content/publication/xiang.md

 +++
-title = 'Errors in the statistical justification for the "credibility ceiling" remain uncorrected' date = 2020-05-16T08:16:51-04:00 draft = false
+title = 'Assessing the impact of unmeasured confounders for credible and reliable real-world evidence' date = 2020-11-10T08:16:51-04:00 draft = false

 # Tags and categories